Electric Vehicles challenge range anxiety

 At present the selection is still limited but expect more brands and models with full electric or hybrid-electric engines to be introduced in the coming months.
 The Government’s Road to Zero strategy is focused on all newly manufactured cars running either on full electric engines or at least hybrid-electric engines by 2025.
 If things progress as expected, more charging points will be available all over the country and more drivers will feel that it is time to switch to an electric vehicle.

-So if you think it is time to make the move over to an electric car or van then check out our top deals.
+So if you think it is time to make the move over to an electric car or van then check out our top electric van leasing offers.